atauenis/webone/README.md

 	```
 	Other service commands, such as `start`/`stop`/`restart`/`status`/`enable`/`disable`, also work.

-*	On macOS it can be started from Terminal:
+*   On macOS launch `webone` from Terminal, as the application is not signed for developer verification.
 	```
 	$ ./webone				(simply)
 	$ ./webone 5170				(start on specific port, e.g. 5170)
 	$ sudo ./webone 80			(if port is less than 1024, root rights are need)
-	$ ./webone /media/flash/myconfig.conf	(to use specific configuration file instead of default)
+	$ ./webone /some/folder/myconfig.conf	(to use specific configuration file instead of default)
 	$ dotnet webone.dll			(alternative way)
 	```
 	These commands also can be used on Linux when systemd service is disabled.

+*	*Tip:* you may store your own configuration in `/etc/webone.conf.d/` directory.
+It will override `webone.conf` settings and will not be overwritten on package updates.

 Working of WebOne can be checked via web browser by opening http://proxyhost:port/.